GPTutor/gptutor-extension/README.md

 # GPTutor(🤖,🤖) - VS Code Extension

-GPTutor(🤖,🤖) is a Visual Studio Code extension that uses OpenAI's GPT (Generative Pre-trained Transformer) models to provide users with code explanations and audits for a better understanding of their code and enabling users to get insights into code blocks and improve their coding skills.
+GPTutor(🤖,🤖) is a Visual Studio Code extension that uses OpenAI's GPT (Generative Pre-trained Transformer) models to provide users with code explanations and Reviews for a better understanding of their code and enabling users to get insights into code blocks and improve their coding skills.
 (Supported Move programming languages now)

 https://marketplace.visualstudio.com/items?itemName=gptutor.gptutor